 Action identified Responsible Officer By When How will this be evaluated?
-Provide information on the new service to all households within the borough.
-Craig Thelwell 31 st March 2013 Number of households receiving information leaflet Offer presentations Craig Thelwell 31 st March 2013 Letters will be sent to all relevant groups and Q&A sessions to all community groups and tenants & residents associations
+Provide information on the new service to all households within the Craig Thelwell 31 st March 2013 Number of households receiving information leaflet borough.
+Offer presentations and Q&A sessions to all community groups and tenants & residents associations Craig Thelwell 31 st March 2013 Letters will be sent to all relevant groups